amitahire587/git-intro/README.md

 - Move file from workspace to staging area : git add <folder/file/.>
 - Move file from staging area to local repo: git commit -m "git basics"
 - Move file from local repo to remote repo : git push

+- git diff is used to see the code difference